diegocasmo/RESTodo/README.md

 + Setup backend/app/config/Database.php

-+ Run sudo composer install on backend/ to install backend dependencies
++ Run composer install on backend/ to install backend dependencies

-+ Make sure backbone model and collection are pointing to the correct backend URL's.
++ Make sure backbone model, collection, and main are pointing to the correct backend URL's.

 + Enjoy!